Kayinnasaki/kayin.moe-article-pages/01.writing/the-mechanics-of-a-metroidvania-are-tools-not-the-destination/item.md

 ## Dark Souls isn't reaaaaally a Metroidvania but talking about it as one is Important

-It's 2011.
+Its 2011.
 People are saying shit like "Shadow Complex is a good metroidvania" and you probably haven't heard anyone mention that game in over a decade.
 The real sickos are talking about Aliens Infestation, a game you might not even know exists.
 Other M killed Metroid. [tool tip="They'll tell you Lords of Shadow 2 was the bad one, but LoS1 was also trash."]Castlevania might as well be dead[/tool].
 We're between the experimental wave of late 2000s doujin and TIGsource metroidvanias and the [tool tip="Just like Dee Jay, the Green Dasher cometh"]commercial indie second wave[/tool]... but that wave is already in development.
 It can't be changed by what's coming next.

 Dark Souls hit everyone pretty hard, but for those of us who had been banging the Super Metroid drum on internet forums, arguing with *more reasonable and easily satisfied people* about nitpicky details, it hit in a *very specific way*.